mrdijk/EnergyEfficient_FL/energy-efficiency/docs/getting-started/0_Getting-Started.md

 # After completing getting started steps
 These tutorials can be used after the getting started steps have been followed.

-TODO: here add some helpful commands that I find while developing, such as startup Kubernetes Dashboard, Prometheus, etc.
+Below are some helpful commands that I found while developing, such as startup Kubernetes Dashboard, Prometheus, etc.

 ## Using DYNAMOS config helper functions